Noah-Huppert/py-i2c-register/docs/i2c-object.md

 # Existing I2C Object implementations
 This library was originally written to run on an [Omega 2](https://www.indiegogo.com/projects/omega2-5-linux-computer-with-wi-fi-made-for-iot#/).
-Thus the I2C Object signature was based of of the [Omega 2's I2C library](https://docs.onion.io/omega2-docs/i2c-python-module.html).
+Thus the I2C Object signature was based off of the [Omega 2's I2C library](https://docs.onion.io/omega2-docs/i2c-python-module.html).

 I am also currently writing tests for this package and plan to create a mock I2C Object for testing purposes.
 Once that is complete I will include it here as an example.